renewable fuels and products

 We continue to lead in the development of renewable base oil through our patented technology and majority ownership in Novvi, a California-based company that engages in the development, production, marketing and distribution of high-performance base oils.
 Together, Chevron and Novvi leverage the complementary technologies of Chevron’s expertise in hydroprocessing and Novvi’s innovative use of renewable feedstocks to enable us to integrate this renewable base oil into our lubricant product lines.
 We have developed the first commercially viable renewable automotive engine oil – Havoline Pro-RS® – with lifecycle emissions that are 35% lower than those of conventional motor oil of equal viscosity.
 To date, we have a portfolio of patents, including some that target fuel economy, electric vehicle fluids and equipment life extension, all using renewable base oil.

-Chevron recently acquired Renewable Energy Group (REG), combining REG’s world-class employees, leading feedstock capabilities and growing renewable fuel production with Chevron’s large manufacturing assets and leading marketing and distribution position.
+In 2022, Chevron acquired Renewable Energy Group (REG), combining REG’s world-class employees, leading feedstock capabilities and growing renewable fuel production with Chevron’s large manufacturing assets and leading marketing and distribution position.
 The acquisition positions Chevron to accelerate a lower carbon future and grow our expertise, while maintaining what makes us a leading provider of affordable, reliable, ever-cleaner energy to meet growing energy demand.
 It also builds upon Chevron’s stated intention to participate across the full renewables value chain, as well as creates a business that is expected to accelerate progress toward our renewable fuels capacity target of 100,000 barrels per day by 2030.
-By the end of this year, we anticipate being more than 40% of the way to that goal.